General Cancer Screening for Women

 - Women who have had the HPV vaccination should still have Pap testing per the above guidelines.

 Some women, because of their history, may need to have a different screening schedule for cervical cancer.
 Please see the ACS document, Cervical Cancer Prevention and Early Detection for more information.

 Endometrial Cancer Screening

 The ACS recommends that at the time of menopause, all women should be informed about the risks and symptoms of endometrial cancer.
 Women should report any unexpected bleeding or spotting to their doctors.
-Some women, because of their history, may want to consider having a yearly endometrial biopsy.
+Some women, because of their history, especially those with a history of hereditary non-polyposis colon cancer, may want to consider having a yearly endometrial biopsy starting at age 35.
 Please talk with your provider about your past medical and gynecologic history to determine whether you are at increased risk for endometrial cancer.

 Colon and Rectal Cancer Screening

-Most men and women over the age of 50 should undergo routine screening for colon and rectal cancer.
+Most men and women over the age of 45-50 should undergo routine screening for colon and rectal cancer, up until age 75.
+The American Cancer Society suggests starting screening at age 45 whereas the United States Preventive Services Task Force suggests starting at age 50.
+Insurance may not cover screening before the age of 50 so you should talk with your provider and insurance company before screening.
 Testing may be appropriate for younger people with a high-risk personal or family health history.

 Options for colon cancer screening can be divided into those that screen for both cancer and polyps, and those that just screen for cancer.
 Tests that screen for cancer and polyps include flexible sigmoidoscopy, colonoscopy, double-contrast barium enema, or CT colonography (virtual colonoscopy).
 Tests that screen mainly for cancer include stool testing for blood, or stool DNA testing.
 Learn more about colorectal cancer screening options on OncoLink.